tonyjneufeld/tonyjneufeld.github.io/services.md

 - Reduced risk of compliance issues and penalties.
 - Continuous plan optimization for better results.

 **Estimated Rate:** $150 - $250 per hour.
+Or monthly processing option.
 Please contact for more details.

+Tony Neufeld is a certified CaptivateIQ administrator.
 Managed services require hands-on management and technical expertise.
 This rate accounts for the detailed work involved in managing and adjusting compensation plans, ensuring compliance, and ensuring accurate and timely compensation payments.

 ---